 The biggest battle most schools have with reducing print costs is cutting out unnecessary and waste printing.
 Ultimately, the best way to achieve this is through educating staff, but habits can be hard to change.
-Organisations therefore find that a nudge in the right direction in the form of monitoring and controlling printer use can have a significant effect.
+Organisations therefore find that a nudge in the right direction in the form of monitoring print and copy use can have a significant effect.

-It might just be a case of introducing a monitoring system so you can generate reports into print use, using the results to show staff where waste and duplication has occurred as an incentive to change behaviour.
-Or it might be a case of introducing user authentication systems, with each staff member or department provided with an account.
-Once the account runs out of funds within a fixed period, no more printing can be done.
+It might just be a case of introducing a silent monitoring system, using reports as an incentive to change behaviour.
+You can use the results to show staff where waste and duplication has occurred.
+Or it might be better to introduce user authentication systems, with each staff member, student or department provided with an account that allows you to set quotas, either by volume, print type or by cost.

-Another alternative that has proved useful in schools is to restrict people’s access to certain printers, depending on location within the buildings.
+Another alternative that has proved useful in schools is to make use of Follow Me solutions.
 This stops the old problem of people resending jobs to another printer when they are in a rush and find a large queue, which often leads to wasteful duplication.
 Whichever solution is adopted, print controls can reduce expenditure by up to 40%.

 Managed print services

 The challenge of controlling print costs is a matter of managing equipment as well as user behaviour.
 When you are running a fleet of, say, 10-plus printers and copiers, keeping on top of maintenance and supplies becomes a sizeable job in itself.
 One fault, or one printer running out of toner at an inopportune time, can put serious stress on the rest of the fleet and cause major bottlenecks.
 When people are rushed and queues start to build because a printer is offline, that’s when mistakes and waste happen.